masternodeh/0-docs/docs/sd/servicedesk-guide.md

 <img alt="Picture" src={useBaseUrl('/img/servicedesk-guide-3.png')} />

 **Queues:**
 1. "New stuck transactions": New tickets registered by the customer, in state "New"
 1. "Community mods stuck transactions": New tickets acknowledged by the community mods and who changed the state to "Community mods"
 1. "Discord mods stuck transactions": Tickets escalated by the community mods to the dev team, state changed to "Escalated to discord".
 1. "Closed stuck transactions": Stuck transaction closed (changed to status "Done") manually or automatically by the system 7 days after ticket creation
 1. "New reported bug": New bug registered by the customer, in state "New"
-1. "Ongoing reported bugs: Bugs in state "Community mods" or "Escalated to Discord"
+1. "Ongoing reported bugs": Bugs in state "Community mods" or "Escalated to Discord"
-1. "Closed reported bugs: Bugs in state "Done"
+1. "Closed reported bugs": Bugs in state "Done"

 ### 2.2 Category Changes